Structural and cohesion funds/ESIF

 14.50Coffee Break

-15.10Economic evaluation of public investment projects co-financed by EU Funds in 2021 – 2027: CBA and simplified methodologies
+15.10Economic evaluation and sector issues for public investment projects co-financed by EU Funds

-• Examples of the application of simplified CBA; sector issues
+• examples of the application of simplified methods, by sector

 16.10Short break